-- Significant growth in Cold/Cough/Influenza & COVID-related absences. - Long-term absence falling; performance driven by short-term episodes.
+- Long-term absence falling; performance driven by short-term episodes.

-- Compliance has fallen to a 75% average since Mar-20. - Compliance remains is lowest amongst Admin & Clerical Colleagues.
+- Compliance remains is lowest amongst Admin & Clerical Colleagues.

 Appendix A - Absence Review by Working Demographic

 In the lieu of definitive intelligence about individual colleague remote working arrangements, this review of sickness absence is aligned to the survey of workforce availability; conducted in response to the COVID-19 pandemic and redeployment planning needs.